JanusGraph/janusgraph/docs/basics/common-questions.md

-Note that on JanusGraph versions prior to 0.3.0 if multiple Gremlin Server instances are connecting to the graph that has been dropped it is reccomended to close the graph on all active nodes by running either `JanusGraphFactory.close(graph)` or `ConfiguredGraphFactory.close("example")` depending on which graph manager is in use.
+Note that on JanusGraph versions prior to 0.3.0 if multiple Gremlin Server instances are connecting to the graph that has been dropped it is recommended to close the graph on all active nodes by running either `JanusGraphFactory.close(graph)` or `ConfiguredGraphFactory.close("example")` depending on which graph manager is in use.
 Closing and reopening the graph on all active nodes